Gaulton-Lab/gaultonlab-dev.github.io/photos.md

   </div>
 </div>
 <br>
-The Gaulton Lab fun culture is a lively mix of science and celebrations.
-We're convinced that throwing a party now and then, and chatting about science stuff in a laid-back way, really shakes up the daily routine
 {% include gallery id="gallery1" class="full" %}
 {% include gallery id="gallery2" class="full" %}
 {% include gallery id="gallery3" class="full" %}